cansik/kotlin-latex-listing/README.md

 Feel free to add more keywords or new styles!

 ## How to use it?
-First of all you have to copy my language definition into your latex document:
+First of all you have to copy the language definition into your latex document:

 ```latex
 \usepackage[dvipsnames]{xcolor}